-But that’s another way you can always tell whether the anime retailer is selling products directly from China or not (in most cases).
+But that’s another way you can always tell whether the anime retailer is selling

 China is bad news for the anime retail industry, because there are so many counterfeits in China.
-Which is why they target buyers who are “bargain hunting” since they’re the ones most likely to buy without realizing it could be fake.
+Which is why they target buyers who are “bargain hunting” since they’re the ones most likely to

 Either from a distributor or directly from the real manufacturer.